 Having decided our approach, the areas of technique, time of year and day, conditions, trout and prey activity all need to be thought through carefully.
 Their are no rules here and brown trout react differently to rainbow trout, each species behaves in differing ways from water to water.
 You simply have to put the time in here, experimenting, observing and learning.
 Having said that we can propose a rough guide.

-Large trout will often show a preference for either a large, highly mobile fly such as lures and big dries or a small fly for example nymphs & shrimp.
-As a very broad generalisation, spring and autumn are prime times for large mobile lures, summer fishing is most productive with small nymphs during daytime and big dries around dusk, while winter time is a mix between large lures and small nymphs.
+Large trout will often show a preference for either a large, highly mobile fly such as streamers and big dries or a small fly for example nymphs & shrimp.
+As a very broad generalisation, spring and autumn are prime times for streamers, summer fishing is most productive with small nymphs during daytime and big dries around dusk, while winter time is a mix between large lures and small nymphs.
 Flies need to be worked on appropriate fly lines and retrieves, again only by putting in time and effort will you find what works best for specific waters.
 The best advice here is to fish your fly at the level of a big trout and keep it in the fish’s face as long as possible!